Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/tooltips.md

 ## Accessibility
 For accessibility purpose, [content on hover or focus should be dismissible, hoverable and persistent](https://www.w3.org/WAI/WCAG21/Understanding/content-on-hover-or-focus.html).
 With Boosted tooltips, no mechanism is available to dismiss the tooltip without moving pointer hover or keyboard focus (due to Popper library's limitations).
-So, developers should pay attention that the tooltip never hides an important content.
+Please pay attention that the tooltip never hides an important content.

 ## CSS